- Introduction: Battle For South America — TAM vs. Korean

-While Korean Air SkyPass doesn’t partner with American Express Membership Rewards or Starwood Preferred Guest, they are transfer partners with Chase Ultimate Rewards.
-Ultimate Rewards points are among the easiest points currencies to come across through everyday spend, given that there are cards accruing bonus points on dining, travel, gas, office supply stores, cellular phones, landline, internet, and cable TV services:
+Korean Air SkyPass used to be a transfer partner of Chase Ultimate Rewards.
+Ultimate Rewards points are still among the easiest points currencies to come across through everyday spend, given that there are cards accruing bonus points on dining, travel, gas, office supply stores, cellular phones, landline, internet, and cable TV services:

 Step 1: Figure out how many Korean Air SkyPass miles you need